Fiona (hippopotamus): Popularity

 The Fiona Show was launched on Facebook in August 2017.
 Saving Fiona, a children's book about her written by the zoo's director, Thane Maynard, was published in June 2018.
 A video posted on social media by the zoo went viral, as did a couple's photographs of Fiona watching them get engaged in October 2017.
 In August 2018 a mural of Fiona was unveiled in downtown Cincinnati; Lucie Rice won the contest to design it.

-Fiona appeared in Cincinnati Ballet's December 2018 production of Nutcracker, played by a 6 ft 4 in dancer, and "stole the show".
+A depiction of Fiona appeared in Cincinnati Ballet's December 2018 production of Nutcracker, played by a 6 ft 4 in dancer, and "stole the show".

-Fiona has been used to predict the result of the Super Bowl each year since her birth, by choosing between enrichment items with the two teams' emblems.
+Fiona was used to predict the result of the Super Bowl each year since her birth, by choosing between enrichment items with the two teams' emblems.
 She chose the winning team in 2018, chose wrong in 2019, and in 2020 vomited on the item representing the Kansas City Chiefs, who would win that year.

-Illustrator Richard Cowdrey has written two books about Fiona, including a Christmas book, A Very Fiona Christmas.
+Illustrator Richard Cowdrey wrote two books about Fiona, including a Christmas book, A Very Fiona Christmas.